tracking-exposed/trex/services/tktrex/shared/src/tik-tok-searches.md

-This api let you list the searches collected with the extension.
+This api let you list the searches data collected with the extension.

 ```js
 const a = 0;